peruvianidol/mikeaparicio.com/_src/posts/2022-08-19-nested-navigation-in-eleventy.md

 Okay, there's a lot going on here, so let's break it down.

-First, we're adding our collections to `navPages` and applying the `eleventyNavigation` filter:
+First, we're adding our collections to `navPages` and applying the `eleventyNavigation` filter, which [returns a sorted array of page objects](https://www.11ty.dev/docs/plugins/navigation/#fetch-the-menu-items-using-the-eleventynavigation-filter):

 ```js
 {%- raw -%}